• Skip to primary navigation

 • 2 ½ cups whole whole wheat white flour (300g)

-• About 1 tbsp of your favorite sugar for rolling (white, raw, organic, even splenda crystals should work)
+• About 1 tablespoon of your favorite sugar for rolling (white, raw, organic, even splenda crystals should work)

 Preheat oven to 350 degrees.